 If not, then you need one.
 Especially a large diaphragm condenser microphone.

-So, why I suggest you have a large diaphragm microphone?
+So, why do I suggest you have a large-diaphragm microphone?

 One more thing you should keep in mind – As large diaphragm condensers are more sensitive to sound source, you should have a more soundproof room with large diaphragm condenser mics